Alexandar016/Modern-Programing/README.md

 # Modern-Programing
-This is my personal solution code for the programming exercises in Modern Programming of my muster studies.
+These are my personal solutions for the programming exercises in Modern Programming of my master studies.
 It mostly contains C++ programs.